lcfr-eth/DumbMetamorphicFactory/README.md

-## "Lazy" Metamorphic Deployment Demo script
+## "Lazy" Metamorphic Deployment Demo

 Want to deploy a contract that can be upgradable, without using a proxy or clone?